 The magnetic quality in ferrous metals makes them particularly useful for electrical applications.
 One challenge with ferrous metals is they have a high carbon content.
 That means they can rust more easily when exposed to moisture.

-Other elements of ferrous metals include:
+Other forms of ferrous metals include:

 - Steel, made by adding iron to carbon, which serves to harden the iron.